capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def create_composite(comp_name, comp_rights)
     """
+    Args:
-    @comp_name id of the composite to create
+        comp_name: id of the composite to create
-    @comp_rights map of rights to init the composite with
+        comp_rights: map of rights to init the composite with
+    Returns:
+        The name of the composite if it was created ``None`` otherwise
     """

     # Example